Contract theory

 From a legal point of view, a contract is an institutional arrangement for the way in which resources flow, which defines the various relationships between the parties to a transaction or limits the rights and obligations of the parties.

 From an economic perspective, contract theory studies how economic actors can and do construct contractual arrangements, generally in the presence of information asymmetry.
 Because of its connections with both agency and incentives, contract theory is often categorized within a field known as law and economics.
 One prominent application of it is the design of optimal schemes of managerial compensation.
 In the field of economics, the first formal treatment of this topic was given by Kenneth Arrow in the 1960s.
 In 2016, Oliver Hart and Bengt R. Holmström both received the Nobel Memorial Prize in Economic Sciences for their work on contract theory, covering many topics from CEO pay to privatizations.
-Holmström (MIT) focused more on the connection between incentives and risk, while Hart (Harvard) on the unpredictability of the future that creates holes in contracts.
+Holmström focused more on the connection between incentives and risk, while Hart on the unpredictability of the future that creates holes in contracts.

 A standard practice in the microeconomics of contract theory is to represent the behaviour of a decision maker under certain numerical utility structures, and then apply an optimization algorithm to identify optimal decisions.
 Such a procedure has been used in the contract theory framework to several typical situations, labeled moral hazard, adverse selection and signalling.
 The spirit of these models lies in finding theoretical ways to motivate agents to take appropriate actions, even under an insurance contract.
 The main results achieved through this family of models involve: mathematical properties of the utility structure of the principal and the agent, relaxation of assumptions, and variations of the time structure of the contract relationship, among others.
 It is customary to model people as maximizers of some von Neumann–Morgenstern utility functions, as stated by expected utility theory.